mplodowski/backupmanager-plugin-public/README.md

 Use October [Marketplace](http://octobercms.com/help/site/marketplace) and __Add to project__ button.

 ## Features
-* Backup database and application files with mouse click
+* A backup database and application files with mouse click
-* Amazon S3, Rackspace, Dropbox Cloud storage support
+* FTP, Amazon S3, Rackspace, Dropbox Cloud storage support
 * MySQL, PostgreSQL, SQLite and Mongo databases support
-* Configurable scheduler for automatic backups
+* A configurable scheduler for automatic backups
+* Automatic cleanup old backups
 * Extensive settings options
 * Encryption and password protection
+* Mail notifications

 ## Requirements

-This plugin requires **PHP 7.0 or higher** with the ZIP module and **Laravel 5.5 or higher**.
+This plugin requires **PHP 7.1 or higher** with the ZIP module and **Laravel 5.5 or higher**.
 It's not compatible with Windows servers.

+Make sure `proc_open` is available on your PHP installation.

 The plugin needs free disk space where it can create backups.
 Ensure that you have at least as much free space as the total size of the files you want to backup.